-The Company places a strong focus on research and development, aimed at further expanding our product portfolio in our focus areas and selectively entering adjacent areas.
-Our cable facility in Waghodia has accredited laboratory to NABL ISO/IEC 17025:2017.
-Our both R&D Centres at the location Waghodia and Silvassa are recognized by the Department of Scientific and Industrial Research, Ministry of Science and Technology, Government of India, a dedicated team of 63 employees focused on research and development, of which 23 employees exclusively work on research and development involving FMEG products.
+The Company place a strong focus on research and development, aimed at further expanding our product portfolio in our focus areas and selectively entering adjacent areas.
+We have one dedicated R&D center in Waghodia which is NABL ISO/IEC 17025:2017 certified and recognized by the Department of Scientific and Industrial Research, Ministry of Science and Technology, Government of India, a dedicated team of 63 employees focused on research and development, of which 23 employees exclusively work on research and development involving FMEG products.
 We also carry out R&D at our manufacturing facilities.